Ram's Eye View

 Your Knowledge of the Law:

 West Chester University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities.
 The University vigorously enforces all local, state, and federal laws as they pertain to the unlawful possession, use, or distribution of illicit drugs and alcohol.
 Conviction under such laws provides for punishment that includes fines and/or imprisonment.
-The specific codes are described in detail in Section III.
+The specific codes are described in detail in the Student Code of Conduct.

 The links below show summaries of the legal consequences of alcohol-related violations in Pennsylvania, the state Marijuana Crime Code, and legal sanctions for drug violations under federal government law: